Accessibility, planar graphs, and quasi-isometries: The one-ended case

 \begin{lemma} $\Gamma$ contains at most one bi-infinite face path. \end{lemma}

-\begin{proof} Suppose there exists distinct $ f _1, f _2 \in \inffaces \Gamma$.
+\begin{proof} Suppose there exists distinct infinite face paths $ f _1, f _2 \subset \Gamma$.
 Pick $x_i \in f _i$ and let $\ell$ be a geodesic between $x_1$ and $x_2$.
-It is easy to see that $\ell$ is a compact subset which separates infinite sets of vertices.
-Thus $\Gamma$ has more than one end, a contradiction. \end{proof}
+By an application of the Jordan curve theorem, it is easy to see that $\ell$ is a compact subset which separates infinite sets of vertices.
+This contradicts the fact that $\Gamma$ is one-ended. \end{proof}

 \begin{lemma} If $\Gamma$ contains a bi-infinite face path $f$, then $\dHaus[\Gamma](f, \Gamma) = \infty$. \end{lemma}